unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 against noisy devices :cite:`Brif_2010_NJP`.

-Examples of specific application of optimal control to quantum dynamics and quantum computing is in dynamical decoupling, a technique that employs fast control pulses to effectively decouple a system and its environment, with techniques partly borrowed from the nuclear magnetic resonance community.
+Examples of specific application of optimal control to quantum dynamics and quantum computing is in dynamical decoupling :cite:`Viola_1999_PRL`, a technique that employs fast control pulses to effectively decouple a system and its environment, with techniques pioneered in the nuclear magnetic resonance community.

+A key difference between some quantum error mitigation techniques and quantum optmial control is that the former can be implemented also simply with a mix of quantum and classical post-processing techniques, while the latter relies on an active feedback loop.

 .. _guide_qem_why: